rmadar/go-simple-examples/README.md

 These collisions are described at the parton level only and each event is described by
   + partonic intial state: parton flavour and momentum
   + partonic final state: 4-vectors for each particle in the decay t->Wb->lvb

+The program [reading-root-ttree/main.go](reading-root-ttree/main.go) load some variables of the TTree, compute some angular variables probing the spin correlation between the top and the antitop quarks [e.g. [arXiv:1612.07004](https://arxiv.org/abs/1612.07004)].
+These involves Lorentz transformation and simple geometrical calculations